Boehrsi/MapMyTiles/README.md

 ## How to use

 Just include the following dependencies.
+But be aware until version 1.0, which hopefully is ready until december 2016, the whole code possibly change drastically.

 ### Gradle